-I will be discussing preliminary findings on the geology, astronomy, and celestial recordings of events made by people to create these patterns in stone.
-Sky watching is a global pastime, and many of our most ancient monuments are designed to indicate patterns in the sky, whether moon, sun, or star patterns.
+I will be discussing preliminary findings on the geology, astronomy, and celestial recordings of events made by people who created these patterns in stone.
+Sky watching is a global pastime, and many of our ancient monuments are designed to indicate patterns in the sky, whether moon, sun, or star patterns.
+These horizon events and the travels of celestial objects across the sky are noted in stone by earlier people.
 These alignments provide both a “written in stone” record of solar and other events, as well as providing the means to follow the passing of time.
-Alignments with celestial events indicate patterns of the seasons, and the movements of the sun, moon stars, and even the shifting of Earth’s pole star.
+Alignments with celestial events indicate patterns of the seasons, and the movements of the sun, moon stars, and even the shifting of Earth’s pole stars over the millennia.

-There is much more investigation and deciphering to be done, as the site is opened to volunteer investigators and explorers.
-THIS IS A VERY COMPLEX PETROFORM SITE with exact and intentional placements of boulders.
+There is much more investigation and deciphering to be done, as the site is researched by investigators and explorers.
+THIS IS A VERY COMPLEX PETROFORM SITE with exact and intentional placements of the boulders, some incised and some intentionally chosen and placed for size, color and sculpting.

 I’d especially like to thank the owners of the land, who generously opened the site to my investigations.
-I’d like to thank my Grandmothers for directing me to this site, and to the kind people who have assisted in its survey and investigation.
+I’d like to thank my Grandmothers for directing me to this site, and to the kind people who have assisted in its survey and investigation thus far.

 Glacial Relationship of the Site

-This photo was taken on the site.
+This photo was taken at the site.
 Early morning on the high plains.

 The Geology